 |Helen retired from flying, and Neil is mostly retired from pulp and paper

-We spend Christmas and New Year in Guatemala and Belize, which included touristing in Guatemala, mostly on the "chicken buses", lazing in a beachfront cabin in Placencia, (Helen in photo) and a week's sailing on a chartered catamaran with Derek and Michael.
+We spend Christmas and New Year in Guatemala and Belize, which included touristing in Guatemala, mostly on the "chicken buses", lazing in a beachfront cabin in Placencia, (Helen in photo) and a week's sailing on a chartered catamaran with both boys.
 Summer sailing is described below.

 Helen and Neil continued to volunteer as First Responders at home, and also as instructors in the handicapped ski program at Owl's Head, ski area. ( http://www.sportsadaptes.ca/en/content/winter-program )